 If it is a multistory building, the router should be placed somewhere in between the first floor and the second floor for covering maximum vertical range, like ceiling of the ground floor or somewhere near the floor of the first floor.

-The use of receiving antenna (USB WiFi Adapters) depends up on whether the station of portable or not.
-If it is portable, it is better to use an omni directional antenna that has same polarization as that of the transmitter (Router).
+To increase the range, we could use USB WiFi receivers.
+The use of receiving antenna (USB WiFi Adapters) depends up on whether the station is portable or not.
+If it is portable, it is better to use an omni directional WiFi antenna that has same polarisation as that of the transmitter (Router).
 If it is not portable, it is better to use a directional antenna, such as a mini panel antenna or cantenna that is pointed to the access point.